 The significance of this contrast, however, is affected by some other facts brought out in the same investigation.
-It appeared that the machinery in the worsted mills was the more modern, i. e., had been in use for a shorter period than that in the woolen The cards in the latter were, it is true, of American make; mills. but they were old.
+It appeared that the machinery in the worsted mills was the more modern, i.e., had been in use for a shorter period than that in the woolen mills.
+The cards in the latter were, it is true, of American make; but they were old.
 Nearly one-half of them (47 per cent) had been in use twenty-five years or more.
-The cards used by the worsted makers were distinctly more modern, - of foreign manufacture, it is true, but comparatively new.
-Only $7\frac{1}{2}$ per cent were twenty-five years old or more, as compared with the 47 per cent just stated for the woolen mills.
+The cards used by the worsted makers were distinctly more modern,-of foreign manufacture, it is true, but comparatively new.
+Only 71⁄2 per cent were twenty-five years old or more, as compared with the 47 per cent just stated for the woolen mills.
 A similar difference, though not so marked, appeared as regards the age of the mule spindles.
-This part of the equipment of the woolen mills, while chiefly American, was older than the same equipment, all of it imported, in the worsted mills.1 The combs in the latter, it will be remembered, were almost all of foreign make; but these also were comparatively new.
-The preponderant use of American machines by the woolen mills might thus be a sign not of progress, but of It would be so if the domestic machines were inferior lack of it. to the foreign, or at least not superior.
+This part of the equipment of the woolen mills, while chiefly American, was older than the same equipment, all of it imported, in the worsted mills.153 The combs in the latter, it will be remembered, were almost all of foreign make; but these also were comparatively new.
+The preponderant use of American machines by the woolen mills might thus be a sign not of progress, but of lack of it.
+It would be so if the domestic machines were inferior to the foreign, or at least not superior.
 And similarly the preponderant use of foreign machines by the worsted makers might indicate that they were using the best that was obtainable.
-This throws the question of the comparative effectiveness of foreign and domestic industry one stage farther back, - to the machine makers who supply the manufacturers.
+This throws the question of the comparative effectiveness of foreign and domestic industry one stage farther back,---to the machine makers who supply the manufacturers.
 So far as concerns the final outcome, the problem remains the same.
-Whether an American industry can hold its own against foreign competition depends, to repeat, on the combined effectiveness of all the factors. - climate, power resources, and raw material; quality of
+Whether an American industry can hold its own against foreign competition depends, to repeat, on the combined effectiveness of all the factors,-climate, power resources, and raw material; quality of workmen; ability in organization and management; and, finally, the technological equipment.
+But in comparing the woolen and worsted branches within their own circle of operations, the mere use of domestic machinery by the one, of foreign by the other, does not necessarily measure their relative progress or effectiveness.
+Apparently the worsted branch, using imported equipment, simply turned to the best that was to be had;154 while it is conceivable that the domestic equipment used by the woolen branch failed to keep pace with the general American progress in labor-saving devices, perhaps even failed to keep pace with progress in foreign countries.